marcoMiglio02/IntroPARCO-2024-H1_Marco_Miglioranza/README.md

    Compares execution times for sequential, SIMD, and OpenMP implementations across a range of matrix sizes.
    Includes speedup graphs, efficiency metrics, and bottleneck analysis.

-6. **Key Findings**
-   Highlights the complementary strengths of OpenMP and SIMD techniques, as well as their limitations, including scalability and memory bottlenecks.

 ---